GreatCowBASIC/.github/README.md

 ![Open Source at GCBasic](https://github.com/GreatCowBASIC/GreatCowBASIC/blob/main/Images/open-at-GCB.png)

+* [Explore our projects](https://github.com/GreatCowBASIC?tab=repositories)

+Visit [GCBasic.com](https://gcbasic.com) to learn more!

+Join the [Discussion](https://sourceforge.net/p/gcbasic/discussion/)

 ## Get Involved

 There is a lot of opportunities to get involved on GCB, and you don’t need to be a developer to help.
 You can report issues or contribute with documentation.
-This is an excellent [Guide]( https://opensource.guide/how-to-contribute/) if you want to help.
+This is an excellent [Guide to Contribute]( https://opensource.guide/how-to-contribute/) if you want to help.

-* [Explore our projects](https://github.com/GreatCowBASIC?tab=repositories)

-Visit [GCBasic.com](https://gcbasic.com) to learn more!

-Join the [Discussion](https://sourceforge.net/p/gcbasic/discussion/)

 ----